Subscribe to our newsletter

 One of the most profitable, and also enjoyable, ways to enjoy March Madness is to bet on every underdogs moneyline in the first two rounds of the tournament.
 Everybody loves cinderellas in the tourney, but every year there are multiple huge upsets that make it a profitable strategy to bet on every single underdog.

-Last year the 15 seeded Oral Roberts upset the Ohio State Buckeyes, and who can forget the 1 seeded Virginia becoming the first ever 1 seed to lose to a 16 seed.
+Last year, 15-seed St. Peter’s Peacocks went on a Cinderella run to the Elite Eight, and who can forget the 1-seeded Virginia becoming the first ever 1-seed to lose to a 16-seed.
 Examples such as these happen on a yearly basis to make betting on underdogs not only fun but also a way to make money.

 Another example of a team worth fading is a team that is dominant at home but struggles on the road or on neutral courts.
 There are always teams that seem to be able to get up for games in front of the home crowd with the fans cheering them on, but for whatever reason are unable to find the same magic away from home.